 Other foods like beans are high in certain carbohydrates that we cannot digest well, but that feed the bacteria in the lower intestine very well indeed, creating a lot of flatulence, but usually with less pungent results.

 In still other cases, a certain type of food may be a big problem for some people and cause a lot of flatulence, yet others may eat or drink it all day without having problems.
 The lactose sugar in milk is a common example of this.
 People who are lactose intolerant will usually have a lot of flatulence, often foul-smelling as well, whenever they have too much dairy.
 Lactose intolerance is a far more prevalent problem than many people realize.

 The occasional fart is normal but I’d bet most people reading this far feel their flatulence problem is far from normal.
 This site can help identify what’s causing the excessive flatulence and then provide the specific solution to help cure it.

-Flatulence Cures is organized with posts detailing the various different flatulence causes, followed by the specific flatulence cures.
-There are quick flatulence remedies that you can use today to help with excessive stomach gas, abdominal bloating and farting too much.
+Flatulence Cures is organized with posts detailing the various different flatulence causes, followed by some quick flatulence remedies that you can use today to help with intestinal gas, abdominal bloating and farting too much.
 But ultimately, it’s improving your digestion that gives you the best chance of fixing a flatulence problem on a more permanent basis.

-All content on this site can be accessed from the categories, tags and search bar on the right.
+All content on this site can be accessed from the categories and search bar on the right.
 Please feel free to subscribe to the RSS feed for the latest posts.
 Wishing everyone reading this more healthiness and much less windiness in future.